csiro-data-school/python-files/_episodes/10-files.md

 > using the string `\n`.
 {: .callout}

-## Context Managers
+## File Opening Recipe: Context Managers

-The safest way to open files is to use the [`with`][with-statement] statement.
+It is 'best practice' to always open files using the [`with`][with-statement] statement.

-This causes your file to be automatically closed as soon as program execution leaves the scope of the `with` statement.
+`with` automatically closes your file as soon as your code is finished with it.
+Just like the `for` and `if` statements we have already encountered, `with` ends with a colon `:` character, and all the code that belongs to it is indented.
 For example:

 ~~~
 with open("a_file.txt", "w") as f:
     for line in f:
         print(line)

+print(f.closed)
 ~~~
 {: .language-python}

-In addition being simpler, this approach is also safer.
-The file will always be closed, even when unexpected exceptions or other errors occur.
+In addition to being simpler, this approach is also safer.
+The file will always be closed when the indented code block is finished, even when unexpected exceptions or other errors occur.

 This leads us to a robust and useful pattern for sequentially processing every line in a text file: